-- BREEAM Awarded Excellent
+- 73% BREEAM Excellent score

 About 4 Longwalk

-All elevations feature a strong narrow vertical band at each storey height that give a primary horizontal emphasis that mirrors the roof plane and breaks down the four storey massing of the building.
+All elevations feature a strong narrow vertical band at each storey height that give a primary horizontal emphasis that mirrors the roof plane and breaks down the four-storey massing of the building.

 The main core was relocated and reconfigured to provide an additional lift and open up the reception space to improve the internal layout.
 The reception space was remodelled with a full quadruple height extension to increase the impact and presence of the entrance in keeping with the scale of the building.
 Internally the reception features a series of staggered levels cantilevering over the reception that reference the staggered volumes of the plan form.
 The internal atrium has been repositioned to increase internal efficiency and a fully glazed roof was created to bring light into the middle of the plan.